Waleed F. Mahdi

 Modern Languages, Literatures, and Linguistics

 Farzaneh Hall, Room 326

 PhD in American Studies, University of Minnesota, 2015

 MA in Cultural Studies and Comparative Literature, University of New Mexico, 2008

 BA in English Literature, Taiz University (Yemen), 2003

-Waleed F. Mahdi is assistant professor of US-Arab cultural politics at the University of Oklahoma.
-He conducts research at the intersection of area studies and ethnic studies as he explores issues of cultural representation and identity politics in American, Arab and Arab American contexts.
-Waleed is a recipient of several national and international awards, and his peer-reviewed work appears in various venues including American Quarterly, Journal of Cinema and Media Studies, International Journal of Cultural Studies, and Mashriq and Mahjar.
+Waleed F. Mahdi is an associate professor at the University of Oklahoma.
+He conducts research at the intersection of area studies and ethnic studies as he pursues transnational inquiries into cultural representation and identity politics in US, Arab, and Arab American contexts.
+The guiding premise of his various research projects is to examine contemporary Arab and Arab American narratives and explore the limitations of US and Arab state nationalist discourses.
+Waleed is a recipient of several national and international awards.
+His peer-reviewed work appears in top-tiered journals, including American Quarterly, Journal of American Ethnic History, and Journal of Cinema and Media Studies.

 IAS 5940 Global Islamophobia